99-NinetyNine/99-NinetyNine/README.md

   </a>
 </h2>

 - **Experience**: I have studied Bachelor's in Computer Engineering.
-And then, I worked worked as AI/ML Researcher at NsDevil for 1 year developing CV, LSTM, LLM powered tools.
+And then, I have worked as AI/ML Researcher at NsDevil for 1 year developing CV, LSTM, LLM powered tools.
 - **Current Project**: Agent that makes mind map or knowledge graphs of AI research paper.
 - **Ongoing Learning**: RL(Reinforcement Learning)
 - **Career Interests**: I prefer innovation.
 I am a developer.
 Like to design a system that handles millions of user.